 The below sensors operate with a 32-bit driver and are not supported by macOS Catalina.
 Please refrain from updating the OS or change to a newer model.

-If you would like to continue using ColorNavigator 6 or NX to hardware calibrate your monitor, please do not update to Catalina or BigSur.
+If you would like to continue using ColorNavigator 6 or NX to hardware calibrate your monitor, please do not update your macOS to the latest version.
 We do understand that this is not an option for some of you, so read on.

-Option 2 - Upgrade to a new EIZO ColorEdge CG (all CG come with a handy built-in sensor)
+Option 2 - Upgrade to a new EIZO ColorEdge CG (now equipped with a built-in calibration sensor)

 Take advantage of our loyalty discount offer to purchase a new ColorEdge CG range monitor.
 This is available to territories covered by EIZO APAC - Australia, Singapore, New Zealand, Malaysia, Indonesia, Vietnam, Philippines, Myanmar.

 If you would like to update to a ColorEdge CG range monitor and take advantage of a 10% loyalty discount off any authorized reseller's price, or to find out which ex-demo units are available, please contact us via this online form.
-Please note that this is available to Eizo APAC territories only: Australia, Singapore, NZ, Malaysia, Indonesia, Philippines, Vietnam.
+Please note that this is available to EIZO APAC territories only.

 Option 3 - Purchase basICColor Display 6